 After the team established the mechanics I drew the layout that we showed to the pitch with a preview of the game.

-Since we hadn't so much time I decided to opt for a trick that had us save a lot of time.
-I structured the blockout, the rails and materials so that when I had to replace the map I had just to switch material and set the lights.
+Since we hadn't so much time I structured the blockout, the rails and materials so that when I had to replace the map during the core production I had just to switch materials and set the lights.
+This allowed us to save a lot of time adn resources.